 Part C: Learner’s App

-When learners open a course, they can see all the lesson types admin has added (discussion, assignment or lesson).
+When learners open a course, they can see all the lesson types the admin has added (discussion, assignment, or lesson).
 Learners can also see icons and text that distinguish the lesson types, as well as the title and discussion prompt.

 Learners can click into the discussion and it will direct learners to the discussion forum.
 Learners can see all the existing posts in a discussion depending on how the admin has configured the visibility.